atp1998/AI-Engineering-Professional-Certificate-IBM--Coursera-/README.md

 Study model evaluation metrics, cross-validation techniques, and strategies to prevent overfitting.

 **Final Project and Exam**
-Apply your knowledge to a hands-on project and complete the final assessment.
+Apply knowledge to a hands-on project and complete the final assessment.